Azure-Samples/AnomalyDetector/ipython-notebook/README.md

 ## Prerequisites

 - A [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with access to the Anomaly Detector API.

-If you don't have an Azure subscription, you can [create an account](https://azure.microsoft.com/try/cognitive-services/) for free.
-You can get your subscription key from the [Azure portal](https://docs.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account#access-your-resource) after creating your account, or [Azure website](https://azure.microsoft.com/try/cognitive-services/my-apis) after activating a free trial.
+Before continuing, You will need the access key from your Azure dashboard.
 ## Running the sample

 You can either run this sample locally as a Jupyter notebook, or deploy it to Azure as an Azure Notebook.